Looking for stories you can feel good about handing to your kids?

 All our stories have an uplifting, positive end.

 There may be dark times, hardships, challenges, or even some losses along the way, but there is always hope and a happy ending.
 In some stories, the heroine might be an orphan, or there may be mentions of a parent’s death.
-A fairytale might say a monster ate someone or mention a terrbl wtch killed hudreds of people—but always in a gentle, age-appropriate way that doesn’t frighten or upset children.
+A fairytale might say a monster ate someone or mention a terrible witch killed hundreds of people—but always in a gentle, age-appropriate way that doesn’t frighten or upset children.

 Each book includes a parental guidance advisory.